enbochen/Tekkiwartti-WPA2-KRACK/docs/slide.md

 - Adversary can force the client into using a predictable all-zero encryption key.
 (ANDROID 6.0+ and LINUX)

 - The attack works for both clients and access points

-- Attacks against Android 6.0+ and linux devices are very easy to accomplish

 - Updates may never come for many IoT devices
 ---